 My ongoing education includes regular attendance at the Oberlin Violin Makers Acoustics Workshop.
 This annual gathering collects some of the world’s foremost luthiers and acoustics researchers to share information and actively research topics in violin family acoustics.

 If your violin or viola is not sounding its best, a checkup and sound adjustment may be called for.
 Based on your own experience with your instrument and my observations I will provide you with some ideas of what can be done to improve or alter the quality of sound your instrument produces.

 - open seams

 - Condition of the fingerboard, nut, and saddle

 - Fit, placement, condition and quality of soundpost and bridge

 - Tailpiece, tail-gut and accessories

+The initial diagnosis is free.
 Sound adjustment cost is based on time spent adjusting soundpost, bridge position, tailgut, etc ($75 per hour/ prorated – $25 minimum).
-Shop work (new bridge, soundpost, fingerboard dressing, neck resets, etc., quoted).
+Shop work (new bridge, soundpost, fingerboard dressing, neck resets, etc., quoted separately).